Day 01 - Arrival in Kathmandu [1,350m/4,430ft]

 Cho La Pass is also another show up of this trip.
 The pass is not itself difficult but it is steep and involves a glacier traverse on the eastern side.
 We need to be careful as the trail is vertical and the rocks glazed by ice add trouble to the trekkers making the trail slippery.
 While trekking through the side of a frozen lake we reach the top of the pass decorated with prayer flags.
 The pyramidal Ama Dablam presides over a range of mountains on the south even as Cholatse soar on the west and Lobuche East and Baruntse rise sharply to our right.
 We need to pass through some crevasses before we reach Dzongla, another beautiful place with a complete view of Mt.
 Cholatse, Mt.
 Ama Dablam, Lobuche peak and the Pheriche village far below.
 Overall elevation gain tonight from previous night: 70m/230ft

-Leaving Lobuche Base Camp, we will move along rocky moraine path towards Lobuche High Camp.
-We will move through Lobuche glacier.
+Leaving Dzongla, we will move along a rocky moraine path towards Lobuche High Camp.
+From Dzongla, it is an uphill climb all the way to the Lobuche high camp.
 We will climb through the rocky terrain to Lobuche High Camp.

 We will wake up quite early this day as we aim to reach the summit before noon.
 We head out to the summit during predawn.
 We need to cross-ice slopes for which crampons and ice axe proves really useful.
 We may need to pass crevasses before climbing to the summit.
 The summit allows enticing views of Everest, Lhotse, Nuptse, Cholatse, Ama Dablam, Pumori and other mountains in the Everest region.
 After spending some quality time in the summit, we will lower down to Lobuche High Camp and then to Lobuche for our overnight.